Danielto1404/light-blockchain/README.md

-# light-blockchain
-Implementation of simple blockchain, which written on Rust language.
+**Light-Blockchain** – Open source implementation of simple blockchain, which written on Rust language.